 Installing: Windows Subsystem for Linux

-6. Set WSL 2 as your default version.
+6. Set WSL 2 as the default version for new distributions.

 wsl --set-default-version 2